 Sufficient liquidity will be held to cover reasonably anticipated redemptions.
-If necessary, there is a general authorisation to borrow up to 5% of the market value of a Fund to cover settlement requirements relating to that Fund.
+If necessary, we have agreed with the Supervisor to borrow up to 5% of the market value of a Fund to cover settlement requirements relating to that Fund.
 Such borrowing is to be used solely to meet redemption requests and will be for a maximum period of 15 business days and in each instance the Supervisor will be advised of drawdowns occurring and when the amounts have been repaid.
 To date the funds have not borrowed, nor have any intention to.